ZyuonRobotics/humanoid-robot-description/README.md

 ```

 Make sure these issues are checked:
+- mesh files are not too large: use scripts/opt_mesh.py to reduce faces
 - mujoco element: to tell the compiler where to find the mesh files
 - dummy link and joint: to make the robot a floating base